cld2labs/ClinIQ/Contributing.md

-# Contributing to CliniQ
+# Contributing to ClinIQ

-Thank you for your interest in contributing to the **CliniQ** provided by Cloud2 Labs.
+Thank you for your interest in contributing to the **ClinIQ** provided by Cloud2 Labs.

 # Guidelines